 The obvious difference being lectures are not a suitable strategy for teaching young children.
 Kids need hands-on experiences, facilitated instruction, cooperative learning projects, and plenty of time to play.
 All this is possible with lower student-teacher ratios.

-Sadly, parents are least impressed during self-directed play time.
-Many parents see this as a waste of time as children explore materials, create open-ended art, and experience the joys and struggles of dealing with peers.
+Sadly, parents are rarely impressed by self-directed play time at preschool.
+Some see it as a waste of time as children explore materials, create open-ended art, and experience the joys and struggles of dealing with peers.
 Some ask: Why am I paying for this?

-The well-informed parent, however, sees self-directed play as the most crucial part of the program—the time when youngsters learn how to solve problems, make choices, investigate deeply, and make friends.
-Circle Time accomplishes none of this.
+The well-informed parent, however, sees self-directed play as the most crucial part of the program—the time when youngsters learn how to solve problems, make choices, investigate deeply, and socialize with friends.
+Circle time accomplishes none of this.

 Final Thoughts: Cutting Back on Circle Time

-It's very easy to let Circle Time become the focus of the preschool day.
-When that happens, Circle Time is harmful.
+It's very easy to let circle time become the main focus of the preschool day.
+When that happens, circle time is harmful.
 However, with a commitment to best practices in early childhood education, preschool owners and teachers can decrease whole group instruction.
 In the process, they can increase small group activities, open-play periods, and one-on-one instruction.
 This creates a healthier and happier environment where students gain initiative and independence while having fun and making friends.

 - What to Look for in a Preschool: 50 Characteristics ...